hotwebmatter/GrossProfitRatio/README.md

 # GrossProfitRatio
 Fourth assignment to be submitted via Blackboard.

+Actually assigned by professor, not just based on exercise in textbook.

 Demonstrates usage of methods with void return type.

 I reused several of the void methods written for earlier assignments.